 Jean-Paul-Str.
 12, 53173 Bonn, Germany

-Applications that are sent to the Foundation before 01/08/2013 can unfortunately not be considered for the Georg Forster Research Fellowship programme (HERMES).
+Applications that were sent to the Foundation before 01.07.2013 can unfortunately not be considered for the Georg Forster Research Fellowship Programme (HERMES).

 The complete application should be submitted to the Humboldt Foundation at least four to seven months ahead of the prospective selection date.